bhushanp9/movies-recommender-system_ML/README.md

 # 🎬 Movies-recommender-system_ML

 # Overview
+Discover Your Perfect Movie Match!
+Our intelligent Movie Recommendation Web App uses advanced NLP to provide personalized suggestions based on your favorite genres, cast members, and production companies.
+With a smooth and interactive Streamlit interface, you can easily explore movie details and browse the full catalog of available films.

+# Project overview
-This project is a ** Movie Recommender System** built using Python, Pandas, and Streamlit.
+This project is a **Movie Recommender System** built using Python, Pandas, and Streamlit.
 It utilizes two datasets — movies.csv and credits.csv — to suggest similar movies based on user input.

-🚀 Features
+# 🚀 Features
 Content-based movie recommendations using cosine similarity Data cleaning and merging from TMDB movies and credits datasets Frontend UI built with Streamlit